Skip to main content

 View Document

-President Trump issued EO 14227, which amends Section 2(g) of EO 14194 (as further amended by EO 14198).
+President Trump issued EO 14227, which amends Section 2(g) of EO 14194.
 This change makes it so that instead of disallowing duty-free de minimis treatment for all of the eligible covered articles in subsection (a), de minimis treatment will cease "upon notification by the Secretary of Commerce to the President that adequate systems are in place to fully and expeditiously process and collect tariff revenue applicable pursuant to subsection (a)[.]"

 View Document

-The duties and tariffs on imports from Mexico called for in EO 14194 will be implemented starting March 4, 2025.
-The notice of implementation is scheduled for publication in the Federal Register on March 6, 2025.
+CBP published a notice stating that the duties and tariffs on imports from Mexico called for in EO 14194 take effect starting March 4, 2025.

 View Document

-"In order to minimize disruption to the United States automotive industry and automotive workers," the Trump Administration released a new EO, adjusting the tariffs imposed on Mexico by EO 14194.
+President Trump issued EO 14232, adjusting the tariffs imposed on Mexico by EO 14194.
 The amendment states that goods entering the U.S. from Mexico "shall not be subject to the additional ad valorem rate of duty described in section 2(a) of Executive Order 14194" as long as they comply with the Harmonized Tariff Schedule of the United States (HTSUS) "as related to the Agreement between the United States of America, United Mexican States, and Canada [USMCA]."
 These modifications shall be effective with respect to goods entered for consumption "on or after 12:01 a.m. eastern standard time on March 7, 2025."

 View Document